 Crunchy baked breaded cauliflower pieces are coated with honey garlic sauce.
 It’s an easy and delicious weeknight meal.

 I can’t get enough of this honey garlic sauce.
 It’s savory, spicy, and sweet, all at the same time.
 And crunchy bites of cauliflower are the perfect vehicle for soaking up the thick sauce.
+The sauce is so versatile, too.
+I’ve used it to make Honey Garlic Shrimp which are delicious, too.

 Last week we had a pretty packed schedule.
 Dinners with out-of-town friends, a wedding rehearsal dinner, a weekend trip for my friend’s wedding, and more.
 Now we’re trying to get back to a normal and healthier eating schedule.
 It’s definitely hard, but this tasty dish made things a little easier.